ibm-cloud-docs/vmwaresolutions/archiref/cr-elastio/cr-elastio-overview.md

 * The {{site.data.keyword.vcf-short}} instance can use VMware vSAN or NFS data stores.
 For more information, see [Physical storage design](/docs/vmwaresolutions?topic=vmwaresolutions-design_physicalinfrastructure#design_physicalinfrastructure-storage-design).
 * Veeam Backup and Recovery can be automatically installed on a VM, VSI, or bare metal server.
 For more information, see [Veeam on IBM Cloud overview](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview).
 * Optionally, but recommended, The {{site.data.keyword.vcf-short}} instance can include a gateway cluster to host one of the following appliances to protect the {{site.data.keyword.vcf-short}} instance networks:
-    * Juniper vSRX appliances.
+    * Juniper® vSRX appliances.
 For more information, see [Ordering a Juniper vSRX](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-ordering).
-    * FortiGate Security Appliance.
+    * FortiGate® Security Appliance.
 For more information, see [Create FortiGate Security Appliance 10 Gbps](/netsec/firewalls/multi-vlan/provision#about).
     * FortiGate Virtual Appliance.
 For more information, see [Ordering a FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_ordering).
     * Bring your own gateway appliance.
-* The {{site.data.keyword.vcf-short}} instance can include any of the optional add-on services, such as Caveonix RiskForesight™ or VMware Aria Operations.
+* The {{site.data.keyword.vcf-short}} instance can include any of the optional add-on services, such as Caveonix RiskForesight™ or VMware Aria® Operations™.
 For more information, see [Add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-getting-started#getting-started-add-on-services).
-* Optionally, you can use encryption with Hyper Protect Crypto Services and KMIP for VMware.
+* Optionally, you can use encryption with Hyper Protect Crypto Services and KMIP™ for VMware.
 For more information, see [KMIP for VMware overview](/docs/vmwaresolutions?topic=vmwaresolutions-kmip_standalone_considerations).

 To create the pattern described in the diagram, follow the procedure to order a [{{site.data.keyword.vcf-short}} for Classic - Automated instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure).

 After your {{site.data.keyword.vcf-short}} instance is provisioned:

 1. Configure your firewalls by using the vendor’s documentation as a guide and the following information: